-Pursuant to our 2011 Equity Incentive Plan (the "Incentive Plan"), we may issue up to 4,200,000 shares of our common stock.
+Pursuant to our 2016 Equity Incentive Plan (the "Incentive Plan"), which was approved by shareholders at our 2016 annual meeting of shareholders, as of September 30, 2016 there were 1,922,661 shares of our common stock reserved for issuance.
 The Compensation Committee believes that the Incentive Plan allows our Company to attract and retain executive management by providing them with appropriate equity-based incentives and rewards for superior performance.
-Approximately 609,000 shares were available for grant as restricted shares as of November 30, 2014 under the Incentive Plan.